 Food-Drying-Guidelines

-most out of your dehydrator.
-You will also have an overall picture
+You will also have an overall picture of the general things to

-of the general things to consider when drying most food items.
+consider when drying most food items for future use.

 WHAT AND WHEN TO SELECT

-High quality fruit and vegetable produce is best when ripe and at
+High quality fruit and vegetable produce is best when ripe and at peak season.

 REMEMBER TO:

-Throughly clean your food items well, and
+Throughly clean your food items well, and remember to remove the bad spots.

 Spread the pieces evenly.

-If the items are overlapping on your trays, drying time
+If the items are overlapping on your trays, drying time is cut down considerably.

-KEY FOOD-DRYING-GUIDELINES DURING THE DEHYDRATION PROCESS
+DURING THE FOOD-DEHYDRATION PROCESS

 Work quickly while loading trays.
 You want drying time to be as